Appendix (and Satellite)

 Mast head amplifiers.

 As with mains amps the first question is : is the indicator light (on the power supply) on ?
 If it is on but has changed colour (often from green to red) this usually indicates a faulty mast head amp or a short in the cabling somewhere.
 If you disconnect the cable into the PSU (from the mast head amp) and the light changes back from red to green then the fault would usually be the amp or the cabling.
 Next, if possible, try disconnecting the cable at the mast head amp.
 If the light is still red but changes to green when disconnected at the PSU then that indicates the cable might be faulty.
 On the other hand if it remains green but changes to red when reconnected to the mast head amp that indicates a faulty amp.
-It must be said that it's pretty rare for the mast head amp itself to fail because as stated above the power supply is generally the least reliable part of most electronic units.
+It must be said that it's pretty rare for the mast head amp itself to fail (unless it has had water in it of course....) because as stated above it is the power supply that is generally the least reliable part of most electronic units.
 The option of bypassing the power supply (to check it) is not open to you - unless you can get to the M/H itself - because that will obviously mean the M/H amp won't run and therefore you won't get any signal!
 If you can get to the M/H amp then try bypassing that.
 As an alternative (if you have a multi meter) try checking if the PSU is giving out 12V, if the PSU has screw on F connector sockets you may need to use a pin or similar to get the voltage off the centre connection.
 If the PSU is giving 12V out then it's almost certainly not faulty, though we have had the odd one which would give out 12V but only off load.
-If you're electronically savvy you could put a load across it (I'd suggest a 220Ω load test resistor) and check the voltage across that.
+If you're electronically savvy you could test it under load by using a resistor (I'd suggest a 220Ω load test resistor) and then check the voltage across that.

-Digilink (IR return) amplifiers. (to be read in conjunction with mains amps above)
+Digilink (IR return) amplifiers.
+To be read in conjunction with "Mains amplifiers" (above)

 * The IO links we sell will run two digieyes.